Keyrxng/Cortex/README.md

-# VoxMind: Voice-Enabled AI Agent System
+# Cortex: Voice-Enabled AI Agent System

 > **⚠️ Research Project Notice**: This is an experimental research project exploring voice-enabled AI agents with integrated memory and reasoning capabilities.
 It combines two of my other projects (local-stt-tts and agentic-memory)

 ## Overview

-VoxMind is a TypeScript-based research implementation of a sophisticated voice-enabled AI agent system that combines speech processing, intelligent memory management, and multi-modal reasoning capabilities.
+Cortex is a TypeScript-based research implementation of a sophisticated voice-enabled AI agent system that combines speech processing, intelligent memory management, and multi-modal reasoning capabilities.
 This project explores the intersection of voice AI, knowledge graphs, and agentic systems, implementing techniques from recent research breakthroughs.

 The system demonstrates advanced AI agent capabilities including:
 - **Voice Interaction**: Speech-to-text and text-to-speech using local models